 There are many good reasons to go green and we don’t just mean getting the recycled garbage out on time.
 If you’re a homeowner and you live in a property that isn’t as energy efficient as it should be, then you may want to carry out some work to retrofit it so that you have less impact on the environment and save on your fuel bills.

-This could include fitting new heating systems that are more efficient, changing to full LED lighting that uses less electricity or even installing something like solar panels to make your own energy and get some good returns back from the utility companies.
+This could include fitting new, more efficient heating systems, changing to full LED lighting that uses less electricity, or even installing something like solar panels to make your own energy and get some good returns back from the utility companies.
 If you want to retrofit a home, making the right decisions at the planning stage is all-important.

 Why Do You Want to Retrofit an Old Home?

 You may be one of those people who want to save the planet single-handed, but most of us opt for green living for other reasons.
 For instance, producing your own electricity can make you energy independent.
 Switching to an energy-efficient water boiler can reduce your costs over the long term.
 Putting down something like bamboo wood flooring not only gives you a great looking surface but it helps keep the property warm too.
 Cost savings, independence, and comfort are often more important to most of us than cutting down those CO2 emissions or combating climate change.

 Of course, one reason to retrofit a home is to add value to your property when you come to sell it in the future.
 Research has shown that going green in a home refit can add plenty of dollars to the final selling price and, according to estate agent Tanya Topolewski: